mskorsur/NodeStartProject/README.md

  I made a mistake by putting it only into /login route, so even when a user logged in, the app didn't remember that state.
  However, session info isn't stored(session is initialized, but empty) until a user successfully logs in.
 An existing connection with the Mongo database is used to provide storage for the session information.
-This means that cookie, which is constantly being send between user and server, contains only sessionID and prevents anyone from reading ant details about a particular session.
+This means that cookie, which is constantly being sent between user and server, contains only sessionID and prevents anyone from reading any details about a particular session.
  Express-session and connect-mongo modules have been used.